BostonGlobe/generator-globeproject/README.md

 - Run `gulp render-templates` to render all .template files in the precompile folder, output will be <filename>.html.
 Now you can just copy that over to your graphic html file.

+### Google spreadsheet data to JSON
+- Run `gulp spreadsheet` and follow the instructions on screen.
+- Results will be put the data folder as both csv and JSON.
+- Note: to use this, you must publish your spreadsheet, and make it public to the web via the share options.
+The sheet key can be found in the url, as well as the gid for the different tabs.

 ## License